riagie/_application-laravel-octane/README.md

 ```

 #### Getting started for Windows 10
 - Settings > Apps and Features > Program and Features.
-Kemudian Klik Turn Windows Features on or off. checklist under `Windows Subsystem for Linux` and `Virtual Machine Platform`
+Click Turn Windows Features on or off. checklist under `Windows Subsystem for Linux` and `Virtual Machine Platform`
 - Windows Powershell
 ```
 PS wsl --install `optional poin one`